Repair Restoration Services in Knitting and Crochet

 Below: Bedspread repair restoration project.
 The project had been started many years ago.
 Multiple motifs were out of gauge.
 These were further disassembled as needed and reworked to size.
 Then the bedspread was assembled and finally finished with a compatible crochet edging pattern.
 The bedspread photo on the right is the newly washed bedspread now at the owner’s home.

-TO RECEIVE A QUOTE PLEASE FOLLOW INSTRUCTIONS FOR A GOOD CHAT
+TO RECEIVE A QUOTE PLEASE CAREFULLY FOLLOW INSTRUCTIONS FOR A GOOD CHAT

-(1) Take photos of the entire piece laid flat.
+(1) Take a photo of the entire piece laid flat, then

-(3) Take closer up (.jpeg attachments preferred) photos of the holes within those areas
+(3) Take closer up photos of the holes within those general areas just taken, and

 (4) Include information about the history of the piece within your family or otherwise how you came to own it and what you know about it.